eitansuez/eitansuez.github.io/writeups/istio-di.md

 _This has been a source of criticism of Istio_, stating that Istio does not scale beyond a few services.
 In the monolith the constructor provides a formal means of declaring dependencies.
-Moreover, a developer can hardly publish their objects without declaring its constructor.
+Moreover, a developer can hardly publish their objects without declaring their constructor.

 Not so with Istio.
 In the cloud-native world, this boils down to having discipline.